canelhasmateus/diamond/vault/ReverseProxy.md

 Additionally, further requests re-utilize the same previously established TCP connection: TCP is NOT a stateless protocol.

 This means that Layer 4 proxies can be faster and more efficient than their counterparts.
-This also means less flexibility: We can't do intelligent things while proxying blindly.
+This also means less flexibility: We can't do intelligent things while proxying blindly. [[PatternTradeoff]]

-> This is a realization of the [[PatternTradeoff]]

 ```mermaid